-Cal Fire identifies the subject parcel as being within a State Responsibility Area (SRA), i.e., land where the State of California is financially responsible for the prevention and suppression of wildfires.
+Cal Fire identifies the subject parcel as being within a Moderate Fire Hazard Severity Zone in a State Responsibility Area (SRA), i.e., land where the State of California is financially responsible for the prevention and suppression of wildfires.
 SRAs do not include territory within the boundary of cities.
-Thus, property contiguous to the subject parcel, but in the City of Cloverdale, is not within a SRA.
-Upon annexation, the parcel would be removed from that designation, and efforts to prevent and/or mitigate fire threat would be the responsibility of the City and the Cloverdale Fire Protection District.
+Should the Commission approve annexation, the parcel would be removed from that designation, and efforts to prevent and/or mitigate fire threat would be the responsibility of the City and the Cloverdale Fire Protection District.
+The City would require improvements to ensure emergency vehicle access, and the Fire District would require, prior to approving the proposed development, that the structure and all landscaping meet or exceed California Fire Code and Building Code requirements.